If you have £5,000 to invest, you may be wondering how to make the most of your lump sum and get the best return.

 This can be in a cash ISA, an innovative finance ISA, a stocks and shares ISA, a Help to Buy ISA or a combination of all of them, all included in this £20,000.
 Note that any unused allowance doesn’t roll over; once the tax year changes, you lose the allowance.

-You can gain considerable tax breaks by investing in a stocks and shares ISA.
-You will pay no capital gains tax on any profits that you make from increased share values, you pay no tax on interest earned on bonds, and you will not pay tax on any dividend income.
+If investing for the long-term, you can gain considerable tax breaks by investing in a stocks and shares ISA.
+You will pay no capital gains tax on any profits that you make from increased share values, interest earned on bonds or any dividend income.

 Investing £5k in Fixed-Rate Bonds